 Our low-maintenance paper blooms have proven to be excellent flower options for allergy-sufferers and those who are in the hospital.
 Fresh flowers can be an infection risk for patients with weakened immune systems, and our clients have shared touching stories of the joy and hope that our lasting and allergen-free flowers have brought to friends suffering from cancer and other illnesses.

 Learn more about our Giving Initiative in which we donate bouquets to people battling serious illness.

-We are a mother-daughter team, based out of Atlanta and Lexington.
+We are a mother-daughter team, based out of Atlanta.
 After careers in banking and volunteering, Cherie (mom) began working with live flowers through the flower guild at her church.
 Meredith (daughter) is an educator, artist, and designer who has always loved paper arts.

 We started making paper flowers three years ago to help Cherie’s sister who runs a nonprofit pediatric oncology camp.
 Kay’s Kamp is the legacy of her daughter Kaylyn who lost a brave battle against leukemia at age 18.
 For the organization’s annual benefit gala we created paper flower centerpieces.
 Guests loved them so much that we were inspired to grow this seed seed of an idea into a business, and we launched Amaranthus in early 2014.